 The two most well-known herbs for aiding digestion are ginger and cinnamon.
 They also help control blood sugar levels.
-In addition, these herbs are two of the most flavor-rich ingredients for any smoothie.
+Moreover, these herbs are two of the most flavor-rich ingredients for any smoothie.

 Start again with a base of 8 ounces of coconut milk or almond milk.
 Then peel and mince a 1-inch piece of fresh ginger.
 Add it in with 1/8 ground cinnamon and a cup of arugula or your choice of leafy greens.